UMESH266/Chatbot/README.md

-This repository contains code of simple chatbot.
-Use your HuggingFace Access token to enjoy the interaction with chatbot.
+This repository contains the code of a simple chatbot.
+Use your HuggingFace Access token to enjoy the chatbot interaction.

+Please clone the repository locally on your PC.